mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 **Link from noticing in playtesting to then supporting**

 Returning to the importance of feedback in playtesting, recognising and valuing the merging areas of specialisation and expertise helped the development of diverse practices, both technical and social in nature (with overlap?).

-The specialisation contributes to possibilities of relational agency for the learning environment as a whole.
-It exists as a form of identity within an individuals repertoire and for others to draw on as an affordance of the learning system.

 The diversity in playtesting behaviours drove my reflection on the relationship between developing effective repertoires and an affective relationship to the activity relies on the participants being able to identify with the ongoing activity (thus informing a processes of inclusion)